AndyObtiva/glimmer-dsl-swt/README.md

 #### Multi-Threading

 [JRuby](https://www.jruby.org/) supports [truly parallel multi-threading](https://github.com/jruby/jruby/wiki/Concurrency-in-jruby) since it relies on the JVM (Java Virtual Machine).
 As such, it enables development of highly-interactive desktop applications that can do background work while the user is interacting with the GUI.
+However, any code that interacts with the GUI from a thread other than the main (first) GUI thread must do so only through sync_exec (if it is standard synchronous code) or async_exec.

 ##### async_exec